maxfierrog/maxfierrog.github.io/content/about/cv.md

 {{< brk >}}

-### General Aptitudes

-Here are a few activities I am skilled at doing because I fundamentally enjoy them.

-* Organizational work (leadership, coordination, advising, etc.)
-* Written and verbal communication
-* Creating software systems
-* Programming in Rust

-{{< brk >}}

 ### Technical Toolchain

-A lot of the work I have done has been enabled by different technologies, and this is some of what I have picked up along the way.
+A lot of the work I have done has been enabled by different technologies, and this is some of what I have picked up along the way:

 * General purpose scripting (Bash, PowerShell, ActionScript)
 * Workstation and device management (BigFix, MDM systems, Active Directory)